aczihalytriumf/phiat/docs/source/midas_to_phiat.rst

 ========

-Four pieces of information are important and relevent for PI-ICR analysis and they are
+Four pieces of information are important and relevent for PI-ICR analysis:

 - x position (mm)
 - y position (mm)